allain/deno_event_emitter/README.md

 * No runtime type checks (Deno / TypeScript support compile time checks)
 * No .listener() method yet (see [issue#1](https://github.com/ozjd/deno_event_emitter/issues/1))
 * Error handling may require some more work.
-* Does not implemented deprecated methods
+* Does not implement deprecated methods

 ## Licensing
 Licensed under the permissive MIT license.
 See [LICENCE file](https://github.com/ozjd/deno_event_emitter/blob/master/LICENSE) for more informatin